oliverwreath/OpenSourceOliverSpringEngine/README.md

 # Benefits of this engine
 * Supporting 100 * Efficient JCache + EhCache out of the box!
-* Supporting PalPal Payments out of the box!
+* Supporting PalPal Button out of the box!
 * Supporting Spring Login Audit out of the box!
 * Supporting Spring Security FormLogin out of the box!
 * Supporting login with Google out of the box!